yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 Type | Info | Status
 :---------|:---------|:----------
-Micro SD Card Reader | Not working in OpenCore.
-You have to patch DSDT or use CLOVER | ⚠️ SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
+SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS settings and ROM value for iCloud and Apple services.
 ROM value is your ethernet MAC address.
 Be sure your ethernet is en0 in Hackintool. |  ⚠️
 Rename config    |  If you have QCA rename no Wi-Fİ config. "config.plist". | ⚠️